thecmos/Coursera_tidying/README.md

 # Coursera_tidying
 # Repo for Coursera assignment, Getting and Cleaning data course, week 4.
-# If this assignment is really supposed to take two hours then I need to put much more effort in learning how to get and clean data, because it has taken me much much longer than that.
 # Packages used are dplyr and tidyr.
 # I have not written functions to programmatically tidy the data set.
 Instead, I have worked interactively at the R console.
 # Comments are inserted in the code to explain almost each step.